rspace-os/api-tutorial/README.md

  The caption will appear in the 'Info' section of each Gallery item, and just like a manually edited caption, will be searchable.
  This is a good way to add some descriptive metadata to your file so that you can locate it easily.

- As of 1.50, browsing folders via the API is not yet supported.
+ Browsing folders via the API is not yet supported.
 However it's very easy to get a folder ID from RSpace by clicking on the 'info' icon beside a Gallery folder.

  **Note:** There are some restrictions on which folders you can upload to.
 For example, if uploading image files, a folder ID must